Rimon Jewish Primary School (“Rimon”)

 The tie break for all criteria is children living nearest to the school as measured in a straight line from the address point for the child’s home, supplied by the Ordnance Survey, to the school’s main gate.
 This is measured using Barnet’s computerised geographical information system with those living closer to the school receiving higher priority.

 In the event of a tie-break where two children have equal priority Rimon will use random allocation to determine admission.
 In these cases children’s names will be randomly selected from the total list of tied applicants by someone unconnected to the school.

 How our application procedure operates

 1. Parents must apply on the Common Application Form for London Borough of Barnet maintained schools.
 In addition, parents who are applying for a place on faith-based criteria are requested to complete the Rimon Supplementary Information Form, which is available from the school office or the local authority.
 Completion of this form enables the governing body to determine whether the application satisfies the oversubscription criteria.

-2. Parents are requested to submit the Supplementary Information Form to the school office by the same date that the Common Application Form must be returned to the London Borough of Barnet.
+3. Parents are requested to complete the Supplementary Information Form in full and then submit it to the school office by the same date that the Common Application Form must be returned to the London Borough of Barnet.
 Late applications will be considered after those received by the closing date.